mahmoud-hanouneh/Omnifood/README.md

 # OMNIFOOD - Fictional restaurant landing page

-This is a simple website made during Jonas Schmedtmann on Udemy
+This is a simple website (Landing Page) for a fictional restaurant created for educational purposes.

 ## Table of contents